How to Monitor Azure Virtual Desktop (AVD) Technology

 Conclusion

 Widespread adoption of Azure virtual desktop technology is on the horizon.
 Organizations deploying AVD will need simple and effective ways to monitor AVD.
 In this blog, we discussed why specialized tools are required for monitoring Azure Virtual Desktop.
-We compared Azure Monitor and eG Enterprise and their capabilities for AVD monitoring, diagnosis and reporting.
-Details of the specialized capabilities of eG Enterprise for monitoring Azure Virtual Desktop and for diagnosis and analytics have also been covered.
+We compared Azure Monitor and eG Enterprise and their capabilities for ensuring seamless AVD performance through comprehensive diagnosis and reporting.

 eG Enterprise is an Observability solution for Modern IT.
 Monitor digital workspaces,